luizfernandopavanello/30-days-of-Python/19_Day_File_handling/19_file_handling.md

 ### Opening Files for Reading

 The default mode of _open_ is reading, so we do not have to specify 'r' or 'rt'.
-I have created and saved a file named reading_file_example.txt in the files directory.
-Let us see how it is done:

 ```py
 f = open('./files/reading_file_example.txt')